Labour Organization and Unions

 Although a considerable amount of salt fish was still being produced, by 1970 a major part of the fishing industry was devoted to freezing operations, industrial enterprises with employees paid by the hour.
 The 5,000 fish plant workers were eligible for union organization, but the 18,000 or so inshore fishermen were still regarded as independent producers rather than as employees, and were therefore not covered by collective bargaining legislation.
 About 1,000 crewmen on the trawlers (or draggers) that fished the offshore banks were also excluded, being regarded as “co-venturers” with the companies that owned the ships.

-Since the late 19th century Newfoundlanders have gone abroad to work, and among them have been many who have made a contribution to labour organization in their new homes.
-The International Association of Bridge, Structural and Ornamental Ironworkers, for example, has numbered many Newfoundlanders among its officers.
-Among the best-known expatriate Newfoundlanders in Canada are the late Senator Eugene Forsey, who worked for the Canadian Labour Congress in the 1930s and 40s, and Ed Finn, who also worked for the Canadian Labour Congress, wrote a column for the Toronto Star, and has worked for the Brotherhood of Railway, Transport and General Workers, the Canadian Union of Public Employees, and the Canadian Centre for Policy Alternatives.
+Since the late 19th century Newfoundlanders and Labradorians have gone abroad to work, and among them have been many who have made a contribution to labour organization in their new homes.
+The International Association of Bridge, Structural and Ornamental Ironworkers, for example, has numbered many Newfoundlanders and Labradorians among its officers.
+Among the best-known expatriate Newfoundlanders and Labradorians in Canada are the late Senator Eugene Forsey, who worked for the Canadian Labour Congress in the 1930s and 40s, and Ed Finn, who also worked for the Canadian Labour Congress, wrote a column for the Toronto Star, and has worked for the Brotherhood of Railway, Transport and General Workers, the Canadian Union of Public Employees, and the Canadian Centre for Policy Alternatives.